elannasinada/hive-microservices/README.md

 ## Contributing

-🤝 Contributions to DevVault are welcome!
+🤝 Contributions to Hive are welcome!
 If you have suggestions, find issues, or want to contribute, please create a GitHub issue or submit a pull request. 🙌

 ## License

-📜 DevVault is open-source and licensed under the [MIT License](LICENSE).
+📜 Hive is open-source and licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and share it as needed. 📣

-**Happy coding** with DevVault! 🌟👩‍💻👨‍💻
+**Happy coding** with Hive! 🌟👩‍💻👨‍💻